nico-bachner/md-paper/README.md

 - All logs: `LOG`

 ## Formatting Options
-There are quite a few options for customisation, so not all will be listed here. (for those who know a little TeX: the options are derived from the `template.latex` file, so feel free to check that out for the full customisation options)
+There are quite a few options for customisation, so not all will be listed here. (for those who know a little TeX: the options are derived from the `template.tex` file, located in `usr/local/md-paper/src` so feel free to check that out for the full customisation options)

 ### Basic structure
 Customisation can be done in a YAML (**Y**AML **A**in't **M**arkup **L**anguage) header which is an extra section above the content of your document: